 - Qualcomm Spectra ISP platform, now in its second generation.

 The systems make use of camera technology that measures the distance to a surface.
 Rapid image acquisition can then enable real time motion detection of location of the surface.
-The infra-red transmitter and sensor use a time-of-flight method to construct a depth map, in millimetres, of the field of view, based on a manufacturer distance calibration, at frame rates of up to 30 hertz (Hz).
+The infra-red transmitter and sensor use a time-of-flight method to construct a depth map, in millimetres, of the field of view, based on a manufacturer distance calibration, at frame rates of over 100 Hertz (Hz).

 The depth resolution of these technologies is improving with each iterative development making them excellent candidates for clinical applications where patient position monitoring is important.

-The research will involve the use of ‘phantoms’ to physically mimic patient geometries and motion, with the Intel RealSense™ system for a range of motion amplitudes and frequencies typical of patient breathing motion.
+This research will involve using ‘phantoms’ to physically mimic patient geometries and motion, with the Intel RealSense™ system for a range of motion amplitudes and frequencies typical of patient breathing motion.

 Construction of a real-time depth map of the field of view measured by the depth-sensors will be used to construct a 3D measurement of the moving phantom surface during radiation delivery.